 mod_plsql is an Oracle HTTP Server module that enables you to invoke PL/SQL applications over HTTP.
 As mod_plsql is an Oracle HTTP Server module, its logging is performed through Oracle HTTP Server.

-Logging is controlled by the LogLevel parameter found in the configuration file httpd.conf, which is usually located at:
+Logging is controlled by the LogLevel parameter found in the configuration file httpd.conf.
+For more information, see Oracle Fusion Middleware Administrator's Guide for Oracle HTTP Server.